kirschbaum-development/nova-inline-relationship/README.md

 ## Settings

 You can pass on following items for your related model's attributes:-
-1. `type`: Input type you want to use for your field.
-Currently [default input types](https://html.com/attributes/input-type/) in HTML like text, number, etc. are supported.
-2. `component`: The component use to render the field.
-You should provide the component name specified in the field like `text-field`, `place-field`, `trix-field`, `code-field` ans so on.
+1. `component`: The component use to render the field.
+You should provide the component name specified in the field like Text::class, Number::class, Boolean::class and so on.
 3. `label`: Label for your field.
 This will also be used as the field name in error messages.
 4. `rules`: A rule string in [Laravel Validation format](https://laravel.com/docs/5.8/validation#available-validation-rules).
 5. `messages`: An array of error messages to be used in validation.